techcto/quickstart-solodev-eks/pages/deploy-solodev-cms-kcmd.md

 </table>

 ## Step 5: Login to Solodev
-Visit the external endpoint retrived in step 4 to load Solodev DCX.
+Visit the external endpoint retrived in step 4 to load Solodev CMS.
 Use the the username "solodev" and the PASSWORD specified during step 2 for login credentials.

 <table>
 	<tr>